indimail/indimail-virtualdomains/.github/README-indimail.md

 ## 7. Configure MySQL/MariaDB access for svctool

 We learned how to setup and use MySQL/Mariadb database with indimail.
-The general purpose configuration tool, <u>svctool</u>, which requires the following variables to access the MySQL database
+The general purpose configuration tool, <b>svctool</b>, which requires the following variables to access the MySQL database

 Variable | Purpose
 -------- | --------------------
-MYSQL_PASS|Password for accessing <u>indimail</u> database in MySQL PRIV_PASS|Password for accessing <u>mysql</u> database in MySQL ADMIN_PASS|Password required by adminclient to execute remote commands TMPDIR|Temporary directory used by <u>svctool</u>
+MYSQL_PASS|Password for accessing <b>indimail</b> database in MySQL PRIV_PASS|Password for accessing <b>mysql</b> database in MySQL.
+This is the MySQL superuser password.
+ADMIN_PASS|Password required by <b>adminclient</b> program to execute remote commands TMPDIR|Temporary directory used by <b>svctool</b>

 You can have these stored as /etc/indimail/svctool.cnf owned by root and with no read/write access to group and others. e.g.